Seychelles CSL - Special Licence Company Formation

 Annual Maintenance Fees

-Annual fees start at US$ 2,000 in addition to any nominee director or shareholder fees that may apply.
+Annual fees start at USD 2,000 in addition to any nominee director or shareholder fees that may apply.